Army Reserve Conducts Annual Installation Status Report Centralized Training

-Personnel from the U.S. Army Reserve, Deputy Chief of Staff G-9, Installations, and the Army National Guard attend a breakout session at the Fiscal Year 2024 Installation Status Report (ISR) Centralized Training from 9-11 January at C.W.
+Over 115 personnel from the U.S. Army Reserve, Deputy Chief of Staff G-9, Installations, and the Army National Guard attended the Fiscal Year 2024 Installation Status Report (ISR) Centralized Training from 9-11 January at C.W.
 Bill Young Armed Forces Reserve Center in Pinellas Park, FL.
 Hosted by the Army Reserve Installation Management Directorate (ARIMD), participants reviewed policy, responsibilities, and guidance, and were provided the necessary tools to effectively utilize all four components of the ISR program.
+The training is conducted annually to develop and sustain mission critical initiatives to support readiness of the Reserve components.

+“Three full days of training were conducted at the Army Reserve Medical Command building,” explained Laura Pirtle, who serves as the Army Reserve ISR Program Manager and Chief of the Installation Services and Programs Branch, ARIMD.
+“General sessions in the drill hall were kicked off with opening remarks by the ARIMD Director, Col. Martin J. Naranjo, and by MAJ Charles J. Dalton, Chief, Plans, Analysis, and Integration Office, 81st Readiness Division (RD), on behalf of Maj.
+Gen. Robert D. Harter, 81st RD Commander.
+Attendees then moved to one of the four simultaneous training tracks to focus on a component of the ISR program.
+Additional breakout sessions were also conducted by different functional service owners and the Army National Guard.”

+ISR is the Army’s primary reporting tool for installation management.
+The program rates installation assets and functions against Army-wide standards developed by Headquarters Department of Army functional proponents in accordance with Army regulations, policy, and guidance.
+The ISR Program enhances mission readiness by providing critical data that enables leadership to make informed decisions when it comes to the sustainment and improvement of installation facilities, operational capacities, and support services.

 |Date Taken: